-- 8.3.1 Septage haulers may deliver to the sewer treatment plant, waste materials extracted from cesspools located within the limits of the city, subject to the following: - a.
-No truck shall be permitted to deliver such waste unless tallies on forms provided by the Authority, and signed by city residents, for the total load are presented. - b.
-Material banned from Authority facilities will not be delivered to the treatment plant. - c.
+8.3.1 Septic waste haulers may deliver to the sewer treatment plant, waste materials extracted from cesspools and OWTS located within the limits of the city, subject to the following:

+- a.
+No truck shall be permitted to deliver such waste unless tallies on forms provided by the Authority for the total load are presented. - b.
+Material banned from Authority facilities will not be delivered to the wastewater treatment facility. - c.
 Deliveries of waste may not be made unless the driver signs a delivery form provided by the Authority. - d.
-The driver must clean the receiving platform after each delivery.
+The driver must clean the receiving platform after each delivery and return hose to its proper location.

-- e.
-Deliveries of cesspool wastes may be made between the hours of 7:30am and 3:30pm, Monday Friday, provided, however, that deliveries may not be made after thirty five thousand gallons (35,000) have been discharged to the plant on the same day. - f.
-Allowable gallons and hours for delivery of waste may be reduced, extended, increased, or otherwise changed or altered at the discretion of the Superintendent of the treatment plant, as conditions warrant.
+e.
+Deliveries of cesspool and OWTS wastes may be made between the hours of f.
+Allowable gallons and hours for delivery of waste may be reduced, extended, increased, or otherwise changed or altered at the discretion of the Superintendent of the wastewater treatment facility, as conditions warrant.